xdahiel/goLru/README.md

 # goLru
-A LRU cache for golang.
+A LRU cache with expiration checking for golang.